CMHAAorg/cmhaa-website/site/content/resources/felicity-mcdowell-johnson-johnson.md

 We highly value this opportunity to work collaboratively – pooling our knowledge and resources – so together we can achieve better health outcomes.

-**Felicity McDowell, Legal Director, Johnson & Johnson Family of Companies**
+**Felicity McDowell, Legal Director - Consumer Health, Johnson & Johnson Family of Companies**

 **Board Member, Corporate Mental Health Alliance Australia**